-We have audited the financial report of Peninsula Community Legal Centre Inc, which comprises the Statement of Financial Position as at 30 June 2018, the Statement of Profit or Loss and Other Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the certification by members of the Committee on the annual statements giving a true and fair view of the financial position and performance of the Association.
+We have audited the financial report of Peninsula Community Legal Centre Inc, which comprises the Statement of Financial Position as at 30 June 2019, the Statement of Profit or Loss and Other Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the certification by members of the Committee on the annual statements giving a true and fair view of the financial position and performance of the Association.

-In our opinion, the accompanying financial report gives a true and fair view of the financial position of Peninsula Community Legal Centre Inc as at 30 June 2018 and of its financial performance for the year then ended in accordance with the accounting policies described in Note 1 to the financial statements and the requirements of the Associations Incorporation Reform Act 2012 (Vic) and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+In our opinion, the accompanying financial report gives a true and fair view of the financial position of Peninsula Community Legal Centre Inc as at 30 June 2019 and of its financial performance for the year then ended in accordance with the accounting policies described in Note 1 to the financial statements and the requirements of Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.